lauringlab/variant_pipeline/tutorial/README.md

 cp ~/variant_pipeline/bin/variant_pipeline.pbs ./experiment_name.pbs
 ```

 You can use the command "nano experiment_name.pbs" to open the text editor and edit the pbs script.
+Make sure you edit the path to the variantPipeline.py script by directing it to your home directory (~/).
 The last line should read

 ```
  python ~/variant_pipeline/bin/variantPipeline.py -i data/fastq/ -o worked_data/ -r path/to/reference/name -p your_plasmid_control